carlowahlstedt/NewmanPostman_VSTS_Task/README.md

 ## How to ##

-You can include this task to a build & publish pipeline.
+You can include this task in a build or release pipeline.
 Here's a quick 'How To'

 ### Requisites ###

-Add a [npm task](https://docs.microsoft.com/fr-fr/vsts/build-release/tasks/package/npm) to install Newman before execution.
+1. Add a [npm task](https://docs.microsoft.com/fr-fr/vsts/build-release/tasks/package/npm) to install Newman before execution.

-Set a display name (eg : 'Install Newman').
+1. Set a display name (eg : 'Install Newman').

-Set `custom` as command
+1. Set `custom` as command

-As 'Command and arguments' set `install newman -g`
+1. As 'Command and arguments' set `install newman -g`

 ### Execution ###